 Best of all?
 The threat is myopic.
 An individual menace haunting a small town in the middle of Bumfuck Middle America.
 The allegory towards taxpayer’s culpability for the weird shit during the Cold War is obvious.
 So, too, is the question of mass media and its growing influence on everywhere.

-Proverbially speaking, our main victim steps into a bad trip that, according the populist neoliberal notions, only a pragmatist male figure and his mom can pull him out from.
+Proverbially speaking, our main victim steps into a bad trip that, according to populist neoliberal notions, only a pragmatist male figure and his mom can pull him out from.
 The final scene to the series showcases how no matter if someone is saved, they are affected all the same…and ready to spread an inter-dimensional organism.
 Is it an allegory for the growing cynicism and consumer outlets that gained sway in the post-Vientnam era?
 Maybe.
 That’s part of what makes the show interesting.

 Cultural merit aside, there are some things to gripe about.
 First and foremost is the age group of our focal protagonists.
 The 80’s was a more innocent time yet its adolescents were more mature.
 “Stranger Things” showcases that in so many ways that its absurd.